Our interactions with one another reflect a dance between love and fear. – Ram Dass

 3. Seeking Advice Robs You of Your Ability to Problem-Solve and Think for Yourself

-Similar to the reason stated above, you will have a difficult time solving your own problems and thinking for yourself if you’re constantly listening to what everybody else tells you to do.
-Trust your own instincts and base your decisions on the quiet voice of wisdom and knowledge that resides within us all.
+Similar to the reason stated above, you will have a difficult time solving your problems and thinking for yourself if you’re constantly listening to what everybody else tells you to do.
+Trust your instincts and base your decisions on the quiet voice of wisdom and knowledge that resides within us all.
 Nobody knows your relationship or your partner like you do, so it’s important to listen to your gut.
-If you do not know how to trust your instincts or listen to your gut, ceasing to ask for advice from others is a big step towards learning how.
+If you are not sure how to trust your instincts or listen to your gut, ceasing to ask for advice from others is a big step towards learning how.

 4. Your Relationship is Frankly Nobody’s Business!